charlesreid1/wifi-data/README.md

 * `analysis/` - scripts for mathematical analysis of wifi data, extracted from SQL database

+Some additional code is located in:

+* `pywifi/` - scripts for doing wifi stuff with Python

 * `datetime/` - explanatory code for dealign with dates and times in Python